-The increased level of new housing development in Whanganui and Marton in 2019 and into 2020 is driving an increased level of expenditure in this area as new mains are installed within the developments during construction of roads.
-The 2020/21 Annual Plan provides an increase in expenditure in this area due to the number and scope of additional projects including;
+The increased level of new housing development in Whanganui and Marton in 2019 through into 2021 is driving an increased level of expenditure in this area as new mains are installed within the developments during construction of roads.
+The 2021/22 Annual Plan provides an increase in expenditure in this area due to the number and scope of additional projects including;

-- Construction of the first stages of a new medium pressure strategic main that will link Gonville to Springvale.
-Estimated at \$67K for the first two stages the link will provide additional capacity to the MP network in Springvale to meet demands of residential development improving network security of supply. - Linking of two isolated ends of the medium pressure network in Hereford Street, Marton to improve network capacity security of supply in an area of a large residential development. - Extension of the medium pressure network in conjunction with the construction of the new Fitzherbert Avenue road corridor.
-The extension will bring a medium pressure gas supply into the heart of a large residential development area.
+- Construction of a new medium pressure strategic main that will link Gonville to Springvale.
+The first stage scheduled to be completed late in the 2020/21 year will, when completed provide additional capacity to the MP network in Springvale to meet demands of residential development improving network security of supply. - Extension of the medium pressure network in conjunction with the construction of the new Fitzherbert Avenue road corridor.
+The extension will bring a MP gas supply into the heart of a large residential development area. - The extension of the MP pressure network into a major new commercial development in Mill Road will be completed across the 2020/21 and 2021/22 years. - Significant residential developments in the Mosstion, Otamatea areas of Whanganui are on-going and further planned development in Marton and Bulls will require further extensions of the MP networks in both areas.